jessepav/libgdx-wiki-old/Distance-field-fonts.md

 The same technique can also be used to draw symbols, logos, anything.
 The major drawback is that it works only for monochrome images; it is not possible to use this technique for arbitrary color images.

-There is an example of rendering in the libgdx source code.
+There is an example of rendering in the libGDX source code.
 Check out `com.badlogic.gdx.tests.BitmapFontDistanceFieldTest` in the `gdx-tests` project.
 It was used to produce the above screenshot.
 There's also [`com.badlogic.gdx.graphics.g2d.DistanceFieldFont.java`](https://github.com/libgdx/libgdx/blob/master/tests/gdx-tests/src/com/badlogic/gdx/tests/BitmapFontDistanceFieldTest.java) class if you want to jump directly to usage.

 # How does it work? #